 Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by the side effects of Lemtrada (alemtuzumab), you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+You may be entitled to compensation by filing a suit against drug and device manufacturers and our lawyers can help.

-“FDA is warning that rare but serious cases of stroke and tears in the lining of arteries in the head and neck have occurred in patients with multiple sclerosis (MS) shortly after they received Lemtrada (alemtuzumab),” the agency said.
+“FDA is warning that rare but serious cases of ischemic stroke and tears in the lining of arteries in the head and neck have occurred in patients with medical conditions including relapsing multiple sclerosis (MS) shortly after they received Lemtrada (alemtuzumab),” the agency said.
 “These problems can lead to permanent disability and even death.”

-As a result of the problems with alemtuzumab, FDA has required a boxed warning about these risks in the prescribing information, as well as in the Patient Medication Guide.
+As a result of the problems with alemtuzumab in clinical trials, FDA has required a boxed warning about these risk factors in the prescribing information, as well as in the Patient Medication Guide.

 Lemtrada Side Effects

 - Neck arterial dissections